Random fields, large deviations and triviality in quantum field theory. Part I: Introduction

-\\ For dimensions $d\geq 5$, a negative answer was obtained by Aizenman \cite{Aizenman} and Fr\" ohlich \cite{Frohlich82}: using a lattice cutoff it was proved that the corresponding limiting field is Gaussian and hence a trivial one, given that it is similar to the free field without interaction.
-We refer to Fernandez, Fr\" ohlich and Sokal \cite{FFS} for a detailed account on these questions and to Callaway \cite{Callaway} for a survey of the problem of triviality in QFT. \\ The border case of dimension 4, which is the physical one, has so far remained an open problem, although partial results have been obtained for one and two component fields and with some conditions on the renormalization constants; the case of negative coupling constant is also studied in Gawedzki, Kupiainen \cite{GK}.
-It is believed that the limits of the regularized fields $\phi_{k,V}(x)$ may also be trivial or that the interacting field may not exist, which would rise questions about the foundations and consistency of quantum field theory. \\ \\
+where $g_{k}, m_{k}, a_{k}, v_{k}$ are renormalization constants of the coupling constant, mass, field strength and vacuum respectively (we use the notation $m_{k}$ instead of the usual $(\delta m_{k})^{2}$).
+For dimensions $d\geq 5$, a negative answer was obtained, in the case of one or two components $\varphi^{4}$ fields, by Aizenman \cite{Aizenman} and Fr\" ohlich \cite{Frohlich82}; using a lattice cutoff it was proved that the corresponding limiting field is Gaussian and hence a trivial one, for it is similar to the free field without interaction.
+We refer to Fernandez, Fr\" ohlich and Sokal \cite{FFS} for a detailed account on these questions and to Callaway \cite{Callaway} for a survey of the problem of triviality in QFT. \\ The border case of dimension 4, which is the physical one, has so far remained an open problem, although partial results have been obtained for one and two component fields and with some conditions on the renormalization constants\footnote{For the $\varphi_{4}^{4}$ 1-component field, the remaining case corresponding to non vanishing $a_{k}$ has been treated recently by Aizenman and Dumenil-Copin \cite{A-DC} within the lattice approximation framework.
+See also the part II of this work \cite{AA3}.}; the case of negative coupling constant is also studied in Gawedzki, Kupiainen \cite{GK}.
+It is believed that the limits of the regularized fields $\varphi_{k,V}(x)$ may also be trivial or that the interacting field may not exist, which would rise questions about the foundations and consistency of quantum field theory. \\ \\